The Wire

 • Remote wiping and remote disabling: If you enable the remote wipe feature, you can permanently delete the data stored on a lost or stolen mobile device.
 Remote disabling lets users lock or completely erase data stored on a mobile device if it is lost or stolen.
 If the mobile device is recovered, you can unlock it.

-• File-sharing applications: File-sharing software or apps allow online users to connect and trade computer files.
+• File-sharing applications: Be cautious when using file-sharing software or apps, which allow online users to connect and trade computer files.
 There are many variations, and most bring a risk of sharing viruses and malicious attachments as well.
 File sharing may also enable unauthorized users to access your laptop without your knowledge.

 • Stay up to date: When you regularly update your operating system to the most recent version, you have the latest tools to prevent unauthorized access to your personal information.
 Make this a priority.
 Once vulnerabilities are uncovered, many malicious actors try to exploit them.
 Don’t be an easy target.
 Patch or update your operating system when updates are available.

-For more tips on your specific phone type, try using this tool.
+For more tips on your specific phone type, try using the Federal Communications Commission’s smartphone security tool.
 It helps smartphone owners protect themselves against mobile security threats.
 Choose your mobile operating system, then follow the 10 customized steps to secure your mobile device.

-For other back-to-school cybersecurity tips, check out the following links.
+For other back-to-school cybersecurity tips for students, check out the following links:

 Savvy Cyber Kids